Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

-The paper is organized as follows: In Section \ref{sec:vb}, we present preliminaries on VB methods to the extent required for our application to the MDDE and establish the dominance property.
-Section~\ref{sec:vbmddenew} introduces the new RIS MDDE, states its properties and briefly reviews some of the other MDD estimators that are evaluated in our simulation experiments.
-In Section \ref{sec:empirical}, simulation experiments are used to study the numerical accuracy of the MDDE in three applications: vector autoregressions, stochastic frontier models, and longitudinal Poisson models.
+The paper is organized as follows: In section \ref{sec:vb}, we present preliminaries on VB methods to the extent required for our application to the MDDE and establish the dominance property.
+Section~\ref{sec:vbMDDenew} introduces the new RIS MDDE, states its properties and briefly reviews some of the other MDDEs that are evaluated in our simulation experiments.
+In section \ref{sec:empirical} and Appendix C, simulation experiments are used to study the numerical accuracy of the MDDE in three applications: vector autoregressions, stochastic frontier and longitudinal Poisson models.
 We have chosen vector autoregressions since it is possible to calculate the exact MDD for this model under a conjugate prior assumption making it useful for comparisons.
-The other two specifications are examples of nonlinear models with latent variables. \ref{app:proofs} contains the proofs of the propositions that establish the properties of our RIS MDDE and \ref{app:weighting} a summary of relevant weighting functions for some of the MDD estimators used in \ref{sec:empirical}.
+The Stochastic Frontier models are also considered as an example of a nonlinear model with latent variable.Appendix A provides proofs of the propositions, Appendix B provides the computational details of VB estimation of the considered models and Appendix C reports the comparison of numerical accuracy of the MDDEs for a Poisson Model estimated for epileptic seizure counts data.